-PACT’s Therapeutic Nursery offers specialized child care services for children under the age of three and their families that either currently live in homeless shelters or have experienced homelessness but now live in the community.
+PACT’s Therapeutic Nursery offers specialized child care services for children under the age of three and their families who are experiencing homelessness or housing uncertainty.

 Services We Offer

-We offer the following services for eligible families:
+We offer the following services for eligible children and families:

 - Quality child care

-- Activities to promote parent-child attachment, such as parent counseling, videotaping parent and child interactions as a training tool, and family traditions groups
+- Activities to promote parent-child attachment, such as parent-child play therapy, parent training and family engagement opportunities

 - Family support and assistance in accessing medical and other community resources